Saint Andrew the Apostle Church

-The Saint Andrew the Apostle Parish is a Roman Catholic Church in Bel-Air Village, Makati, Philippines.
-It is one of the known Modern Edifices designed by Leandro V. Locsin in Makati.
-It is dedicated to St. Andrew the Apostle, the patron saint of Metro Manila and Bel-Air Village.
+Saint Andrew the Apostle Parish Church is a Roman Catholic church in Bel-Air Village, Makati, Philippines.
+It is one of the known modern edifices designed by Leandro V. Locsin in Makati.
+Dedicated to Andrew the Apostle, the patron saint of Metro Manila and Bel-Air Village, the church is under the jurisdiction of the Archdiocese of Manila.
 Its parish territories are Bel-Air Village and Salcedo Village in Barangay Bel-Air, Rizal Village and Santiago Village in Barangay Valenzuela, and San Miguel Village in Barangay Poblacion.